kiranshila/SIGPROC.jl/docs/src/examples.md

 fb.data
 ```

-Additionally, `DimArray`s have plot recipies that make visualization super easy.
+Additionally, `DimArray`s have plot recipes that make visualization super easy.
 We can call [Plots.jl](https://github.com/JuliaPlots/Plots.jl)'s `heatmap` function to get a waterfall.

 ```@example examples
 using Plots